-Findmypast have just added an additional 9,000 records to their Irish National Roll of Honour 1914-1921 .
-In the collection you can have discover remarkable stories of courage, adventure and valour.
+In 2015 Findmypast added an additional 9,000 records to their Irish National Roll of Honour 1914-1921.
+In the collection, you can have discover remarkable stories of courage, adventure, and valor.
 Below are two such stories.
 Both men died in service and received the Victoria Cross for their bravery, the highest and most prestigious award for gallantry and exceptional bravery in the presence of the enemy.

 Edward ‘Mick’ Mannock – World War One Ace